Version 2.2, MT Effective Date: 1 July 2022

 9. Deposit, negative balance

-9.1 Deposit.
-Mews and/or Payment Services Provider and/or Member may require Partner to provide a deposit or reserve (a) when fraudulent transactions, fines, large number of Chargebacks occurred or other factors lead to increase of risk resulting from Partner’s Transactions, or (b) if Mews and/or Payment Services Provider and/or Member determine for any reason that the risk of loss to Mews, Payment Services Providers, Member, Customers, or others associated with the Sub-Merchant Account is higher than normal.
+Mews and/or Payment Services Provider and/or Member may require the Partner to provide a deposit or reserve to cover the risk of loss to Mews, Payment Services Providers, Member, Customers, or others associated with the Sub-Merchant Account.
 The Partner agrees that Mews, Payment Services Providers or Member are eligible to fund the reserve or deposit with funds processed through the Partner’s use of Payment Processing Services, by debiting the Sub-Merchant Account or another bank account associated with the Sub-Merchant Account, or by requesting funds directly from the Partner; the Partner shall be obliged to provide funds without undue delay upon the request of Mews, Payment Services Providers or Member.
 Mews may retain the deposit or reverse during the Term and for a period of one (1) year after its termination.

-9.2 Negative Balance.
-In the event of negative balance i) Mews and/or Payment Services Providers and/or Member shall be entitled to suspend processing of payments and withhold any Refunds payable to Partner and ii) Partner shall have the obligation to pay the outstanding balance within seven (7) days after Mews’ request.
+In the event of negative balance during the term of the Merchant Agreement (i) Mews and/or Payment Services Providers and/or Member shall be entitled to suspend processing of payments and withhold any Refunds payable to Partner and (ii) Partner shall have the obligation to pay the outstanding balance within seven (7) days after Mews’ request.